datawire/ambassador-docs/docs/emissary/2.0/topics/install/migrate-to-version-2.md

 <Alert severity="warning">
   An <code>Mapping</code> that specifies <code>host_regex: true</code> will be associated with <b>all</b> <code>Host</code>s.
 This is generally far less desirable than using <code>hostname</code> with a DNS glob.
 </Alert>

+There have been a few syntax and usage changes to the following fields in order to support Kubernetes 1.22 [Structural CRDs](https://kubernetes.io/blog/2019/06/20/crd-structural-schema/)
+- Ensure that `Mapping.tls` is a string
+- `Mapping.labels` always requires maps instead of strings.
+You can check the [Rate Limiting Labels docs](../../topics/using/rate-limits#attaching-labels-to-requests) for examples of the new structure.

+## Check `Module` for changed values

+A few settings have moved from the `Module` in 2.0.
+Make sure you

+Configuration for the `PROXY` protocol is part of the `Listener` resource in $productName$ 2.0, so the `use_proxy_protocol` element of the Ambassador `Module` is no longer supported.

+`xff_num_trusted_hops` has been removed from the `Module`, and it's functionality has been moved to the `l7Depth` setting in the `Listener` resource.

+It is no longer possible to configure TLS using the `tls` element of the `module`.
+It's functionality is fully covered by the `TLSContext` resource.

 ## 2. Additional Notes